Written by CorpsAfrica/Malawi Volunteer Mr. Silvester Kunkeyani

 Ten months down the line, wow!!
-Seems it was only yesterday since I became a CorpsAfrica/Malawi 2nd cohort Volunteer serving in southern part on Nkhatabay district, north of Malawi.
+Seems it was only yesterday since I became a CorpsAfrica/Malawi Cohort 2 Volunteer serving in the southern part of Nkhatabay district, north of Malawi.
 How time flies!
 Well, Volunteering is best known to many as an act done for the benefit of others, but that’s not to say you can’t take away a lesson or two along the way.
-The six most invaluable lessons i have learnt from my volunteering experience include:
+The six most invaluable lessons I have learned from my volunteering experience include:

 1. EVERYONE HAS A STORY

 The ten months I have stayed in my community has been full of adventure.
 I have met very unique people with a story to tell.
 These are stories of who they are and how they came to be where they are.
 While it’s important to remember that each person has their own unique narrative, it’s just as important to respect, appreciate, and take the time to understand this narrative.
 Volunteering has taught me a very important skill of being empathetic while appreciating every individual’s unique narrative of their stories.